Reflecting Australia’s Immigration Detention Issue in relation to Article 9 of the ICCPR

 Top 1 Can one treaty unite a broken and divided world?

-Jesse Kirkpatrick argues that a new WCHR overcoming the above deficiency will be one of the most effective courts, as ‘a world standing court with increased scope of jurisdiction and uniformity across regions and States’ will have capability to fix the current system.[13]
+Jesse Kirkpatrick argues that a new WCHR overcoming the above deficiencies will be one of the most effective courts, as ‘a world standing court with increased scope of jurisdiction and uniformity across regions and States’ will have the capability to fix the current system.[13]

-However, according to Manfred, current HR system, as the legacy of cold-war, was born in a world divided by different ideology, from the West to the socialist countries, the flaw is obvious.
+However, according to Manfred, the current HR system, as the legacy of the Cold War, was born in a world divided by different ideology.
+From the West to the socialist countries, the flaw is obvious.

-What Jesse might overlook is the hidden fact, that behind this current treaty system, particularly two dominant treaties ICCPR and ICESCR, actually two different ideology systems are still fighting and already separated the West and the East based on their different ‘favorite’ – The West favors ICCPR which defends individual liberty and freedom, such a ‘natural right’ given by God; the East accepts ICESCR which promotes economic social and cultural such ‘artificial rights’ given by the government.
+What Jesse might overlook is the hidden fact that behind this current treaty system, particularly the two dominant treaties ICCPR and ICESCR, actually two different ideology systems are still fighting and have already separated the West and the East based on their different ‘favorites’.
+The West favors ICCPR which defends individual liberty and freedom, such as ‘natural rights’ given by God; the East accepts ICESCR, which promotes economic, social and cultural such ‘artificial rights’ given by the government.

 If we ought to have ONE court, will we have ONE treaty to guide the entire world?